S3ak/order-app-demo/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn commit`

+Easy way to get your commits in.

+Runs commit-zen command to give you a wizard to make your commit and message compliant with semanic-release.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**